 Technology advice in the eye of the beholder

 Similar reasoning applies to technology.
 Take public cloud computing.
 An advisor focused on productivity and reducing cost might be all for government storing sensitive data overseas on an Amazon server.
-An advisor looking after personal security and privacy might offer an entirely different opinion.
+An advisor looking after personal security and privacy might offer a different opinion.

 There are big strategic decisions where different government departments and competing interests want to pull in different directions.
 Take the question of how government should engage with organisations like Google or Facebook?
 You’ll get diametric views depending on who you talk to.